How to plan a dog-friendly wedding

 Support Dogs Trust at your wedding

-If you are in the midst of planning your menu, table decorations and colour schemes, why not go one step further to personalise your wedding day by choosing our charity wedding favours.
-Our unique and beautifully designed Dogs Trust keepsakes are a fantastic and popular alternative that will really make a difference.
-As you and your guests sit down to celebrate your special day, you’ll also be helping over 15,000 dogs in our care helping to maintain our promise to never put a healthy dog to sleep.
+If you are planning your menu, table decorations and colour schemes, why not go one step further to personalise your wedding day by choosing our charity wedding favours?
+Our unique and beautifully designed Dogs Trust keepsakes are a fantastic and popular alternative that will really make a difference to dogs.
+As you and your guests sit down to celebrate your special day, you’ll also be helping over 15,000 dogs in our care.